nats-io/go-nats-examples/patterns/publish-subscribe/README.md

 "

 # Publish / Subscribe
-To verify a NATS Server with either your own [gnatsd](http://www.github.com/nats-io/gnatsd) or a [NATS.cloud](https://www.nats.cloud) instance:
+To demonstrate publish/subscribe on a NATS Server with either your own [gnatsd](http://www.github.com/nats-io/gnatsd) or a [NATS.cloud](https://www.nats.cloud) instance: